How Much Can You Borrow For a Mortgage?

 Use this calculator to determine how much you could potentially borrow for a mortgage, based on the typical salary multiples used by most UK lenders.

-Mortgage calculators can be useful to get a rough idea of your total borrowing, but keep in mind that they are unable to take into account your personal circumstances, and therefore there may be additional factors that affect the actual amount you can borrow.
+Mortgage calculators can be useful to get a rough idea of your total borrowing, but keep in mind that they are unable to take into account your personal circumstances.
+Therefore, there may be additional factors that affect the actual amount you can borrow.

-There also are some lenders that don’t rely on income multiples and you will typically need to speak to a broker to access them.
+Some lenders also don’t rely on income multiples, and you will typically need to speak to a broker to access them.

 Did you know… You could access 30% more of the mortgage market with a broker on your side.